Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 39. __Tenya's quest in Temple of Umberlee__

-    If you have saved Tenya and the bowl in the fishermen quest, and have completed the Tremaine and Lothander geas quests, Tenya will ask you to hunt down her mother's killer.
+    If you have saved Tenya in the fishermen quest and have completed the Tremaine and Lothander geas quests, Tenya will ask you to hunt down her mother's killer.

 40. __Nashkel changes__

-    Guard Bardolan gets more dialogue.\
+    The guard Bardolan gets more dialogue.\
     The store gets a unique name: The Northern Lights\
     A wench serves in the Belching Dragon Tavern.